 The traditional recipe calls for a couple of teaspoons of instant joe.
 But, nowadays, many coffee shops outside of Greece make something with a stronger and more intense coffee flavor by subbing in a shot of espresso coffee.

 In the espresso-infused modern version, a double espresso shot and white sugar are added to a shaker filled two-thirds of the way with ice.
 This concoction is shaken until the frappé’s distinctive foam appears on top.

 Now, our friend, the frappé, is often mistaken for other blended or iced coffee drinks on the menus at coffee houses across the globe.
 So, now that you know what a real frappé is let’s dig a bit deeper into what it is not.

 New England’s Frappe

-There you have it; the frappé is a versatile drink that lends itself well to tinkering and experimentation.
-So if you’re looking for the perfect, easy summer drink that you can tailor to your personal tastes, the traditional or modern Grecian frappé might be for you.
+As you can see, the frappé is a versatile drink that lends itself well to tinkering and experimentation, able to meet the needs of serious and casual coffee drinkers alike.
+So, if you’re looking for an easy summer drink you can tailor to your tastes, the Grecian frappé might be perfect for you.